Stanley Bate: Education and early career

+Marriage and wartime travel

 While at the College Bate met Australian-born fellow student and composer Peggy Glanville-Hicks.
 Although Bate was openly homosexual they married in 1938 and remained together until a divorce in 1949.
 She was very supportive of his career, at some cost to her own.
 There were also reports of domestic violence.
 After the divorce Bate married the Brazilian diplomat Margarida Guedes Nogueira.

 At the outbreak of war Bate embarked on British Council funded tours of the US, Australia and Brazil, promoting British culture.
 With Glanville-Hicks he moved to America in 1941 and saw great successes there, including a performance in February 1942 at Carnegie Hall of his Second Piano Concerto by the New York Philharmonic Orchestra conducted by Thomas Beecham with the composer as soloist.
 A grant by the Guggenheim Foundation in April 1942 helped with funding.
 Other successful US premieres included the Sinfonietta No 1 in 1942 (ISCM, Berkeley California), the String Quartet No 2, given by the Lener Quartet in 1943, and the Viola Concerto in 1946, performed by Emanuel Vardi with the NBC Symphony Orchestra.

+Return to the UK

-Returning to the UK in 1949 (via Brusssels and Paris), Bate found it hard to replicate his international successes at home.
+Returning to the UK in 1949 (via Brussels and Paris), Bate found it hard to replicate his international successes at home.
 However, the Violin Concerto No 3 (1947–50) received a successful performance at the Royal Festival Hall with the London Symphony Orchestra and Antonio Brosa soloist in 1953.
 The premiere of the Symphony No 3 at the Cheltenham Festival in 1954 - some fourteen years after its completion - was unanimously well received by critics.
 The Musical Times called it "exhilarating, hard-hitting music".
 The BBC has been criticised for its lack of support for his music, but it did stage the world premiere of his Piano Concerto No 3 at the Proms on 30 August 1957 with the composer as soloist and Malcolm Sargent conducting the BBC Symphony Orchestra.
 And the first broadcast of the Symphony No 4 was given on 3 April 1958 by the BBC Northern Orchestra, conducted by Lawrence Leonard.

 Short of money and depressed by his lack of recognition, Bate died in 1959 aged 47, having suffered a breakdown a few months before.
+He was found dead at his flat in Roland Gardens, Kensington.
 The coroner's verdict was death due to complications of alcohol, though other reports suggested a drug overdose.